 So, what’s the point?

-Whatever the reason behind smooching babies is, politicians around the world continue to practice it even today.
-It might seem outdated and unhygienic, but the fact of the matter is that it might… work?
+Whatever the reason behind smooching babies is, politicians around the world continue to practice it today.
+It might seem outdated and unhygienic, but the fact is that it just might… work?